 Maybe it was at a local restaurant that doesn’t accept credit cards, or when you took out a few quarters to buy pretzels from a vending machine.

-Living in such a digital world, it’s difficult for kids to deduce what really happens when adults pay for things.
-For all they know, that plastic rectangle is only slightly different than the Go Fish cards used during your last family game night.
+Living in a digital world, it’s difficult for kids to deduce what really happens when adults pay for things.
+For all they know, the plastic rectangle you pass through a credit card reader is only slightly different than the Go Fish cards used during your last family game night.

 The Best Money Games for Kids

 Sure we could start paying for everything in cash – just so our kids understand how physical money works.
 But let’s be honest – credit and debit cards are easy.